iviviano/Algorithms/Grading/HW5.md

 - Nice job with `parse` tests.
 For future, in addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
 This will be helpful when the parse tree gets more complicated in the upcoming assignments.

 Interpreting notes:
 - You are missing a test for when a `var-exp`'s symbol is not bound in the current environment.
-Your test that is labeled this way fails because
+Your test that is labeled this way fails because `'()` is not a `lit-exp?` or a `var-exp?`, so `eval-exp` throws your

 ```
 Part 1:         /10